walkerdb/BSO_data/readme.md

 ```
 Date,
-Season,
+Season (eg 1889-90),
 Composer name (in form used by BSO),
 Work,
 Soloist / Instrument,
 Conductor,
-Orchestra,
+Orchestra performing,
-Venue,
+Venue of performance,
-City
+City of performance
 ```

-And are combined with the following new composer-specific information:
+And the following are the added composer-specific fields:

 ```
 Name (in standard form),
-gender,
+gender (0 = male, 1 = female),
 birth year, birth date,
 death year, death date,
-sexual identity,
+sexual identity (not known for most; = 0 for composers identifying as heterosexual, 1 for gay, and 2 for bi),
 country of citizenship,
 wikidata ID, Library of Congress authority ID, VIAF ID,
 wikipedia link